-Depending on the size of the crack, use a putty knife or trowel to apply a vinyl patching compound in multiple layers as directed by the manufacturer.
+Depending on the size of the crack, use a putty knife or a trowel to apply a vinyl patching compound in multiple layers, as directed by the manufacturer.
 Mix only the amount of patching you'll need for each layer.
 Press it firmly to force the initial layer into all nooks and crannies and allow drying time between layers.
 Vinyl patch will repair most surface damage of 3/8” or less and will span stable hairline cracks up to ¼”.

 If you can, ''paint'' the inside of the crack with the thinner cement mixture.
 This will act like a primer.
 Then take the paste mixture and pack it firmly into the crack with a putty knife or trowel.
 Level the mixture with a straight-edged concrete-finishing trowel.
 Let the patch sit undisturbed for about an hour, then go over the entire surface with a float or trowel in a circular motion, blending it well with the surrounding surface.